 Generally, Property is divided into two parts, movable and immovable.
 Any offence with concern to property whether it is movable or immovable is punishable under the provisions of the law.
-Law of Crimes or the Indian Penal Code defined these offence which is related to property from section 378 to 460.
+The Law of Crimes or the Indian Penal Code defined these offenses which are related to property from section 378 to 460.

 Chapter XVII – Of Offences Against Property:

-Chapter 17 of Indian Penal Code includes the offences which is related to property.
+Chapter 17 of Indian Penal Code includes the offences which are related to property.
 These offences are crimes such as theft, extortion, robbery, dacoity and other additional forms of these offences.

 The offences relevant to property are given below: